@@ -3,45 +3,208 @@ title: On Chromebooks

 enable “Panels” in `chrome://flags` ([more

-Since panels is such a recent feature, its hard to find apps that are
+Since panels is such a recent feature, it’ s hard to find apps that are

 utilizing panels.
 Here are some that I have found useful and are working for